 Since telemedicine is inextricably linked with the use of telecommunications technologies, many barriers to receiving medical care are removed by telehealth technology.
 For example, telemedicine allows receiving the necessary healthcare services without visiting healthcare providers, which is extremely important for the elderly, people with disabilities, patients from rural areas, post-surgical patients, etc. Patients can use a telemedicine app not only for ordinary e-visits but also for real-time body condition monitoring with the help of wireless medical devices and wearable biosensors.
 According to the American Well’s Telehealth Index: 2019 Physician Survey, 93% of surveyed physicians note that telemedicine software improves patients’ access to care.

-Healthcare providers can achieve an improved quality of care delivery as telemedicine technology allows real-time patient health data monitoring.
+Healthcare providers can achieve an improved quality of care delivery as telemedicine technology allows real-time patient health data monitoring (this online demo shows how it looks in real life).
 This data can be collected automatically with the help of medical devices or wearable biosensors.
 Also, personal health data can be added to the system by patients manually.
 Using relevant information about patients’ physiological parameters, physicians can quickly change or supplement a treatment plan and prescribe necessary medications if needed.
 In such a way, telemedicine applications can help reduce the readmission rate and emergency room utilization.
 For example, the Veterans Health Administration declared that they reduced hospital readmissions by 51% for heart failure and by 44% for other illnesses with the help of telemedicine software.

 As telehealth reduces emergency room utilization and readmission rate, it helps care providers save quite a lot of money as well.
 According to statistics, Jefferson Health saves from $309 to more than $1,500 on each avoided emergency room visit.
 Also, telehealth technology enables care providers to use outsourcing remote analysis services (for example, telepathology and teleradiology) and avoid the cost of specific medical equipment and highly specialized medical staff.